richytong/presidium-websocket/README.md

 ```

 #### websocket `'error'` event
-Emitted if any errors occur during construction, in any method calls, or on the underlying [socket](https://nodejs.org/api/net.html#class-netsocket).
+Emitted if an error occurs on the WebSocket instance or on the underlying [socket](https://nodejs.org/api/net.html#class-netsocket).

 ```coffeescript [specscript]
 websocket.on('error', (error Error)=>()) -> ()